menu

 Brushwagg original sketch by Ian Miller, pen and ink.

 To wit, brushwaggs remain mysterious creatures, and we can only try to glimpse its unthinkable secrets.
 What is certain is that Magic's makers had fun designing them, as they might look good in an Un-set, too.
-The original sketch by Magic artist Ian Miller, where the Almighty Brushwagg has a hallucinating gaze, reminds me of John Tenniel's Mock Turtle.
+The original sketch by Magic artist Ian Miller, where the Brushwagg has a hallucinating gaze, reminds me of John Tenniel's Mock Turtle.

 And What Is a Viashino?